Key Breed Facts

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £20 - £30 a month.
 On top of this, you need to factor in veterinary costs if you want to share your home with a Lapp and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £800 a year.

-As a rough guide, the average cost to keep and care for a Swedish Lapphund would be between £60 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Swedish Lapphund would be between £60 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Swedish Lapphund puppy.

 Click 'Like' if you love Swedish Lapphunds.